sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 Sensu requires username and password authentication to access the [Sensu dashboard][1], [API][8], and command line tool ([sensuctl][2]).
 For Sensu's [default user credentials][3] and more information about configuring Sensu role based access control, see the [RBAC reference][4] and [guide to creating users][5].

-In addition to built-in RBAC, [Sensu Enterprise][6] supports authentication using a Lightweight Directory Access Protocol (LDAP) provider.
+In addition to built-in RBAC, Sensu includes [enterprise-only][6] support for authentication using a Lightweight Directory Access Protocol (LDAP) provider.
-This guide describes the configuration process for enabling LDAP authentication with Sensu.

 ## Managing authentication providers